 Text and speech are the most natural interaction and communication methods.
 Thus, it has not been feasible in the realm of computers.
-Previous generations of voice dialing and interactive voice response systems were not very impressive.
+Previous generations of voice dialling and interactive voice response systems were not very impressive.
 Only in this decade have we seen a new generation of applications that take spoken commands and even have a dialogue with us!
 This can go so smoothly that we can’t tell computers and humans apart in text-based chats, indicating that computers have passed the Turing test.

 Dealing with speech, new systems such as personal assistant Siri or Amazon’s Echo device are capable of interpreting a wide range of communications and responding intelligently.
 The technical term for this capability is natural language processing (NLP).
 This indicates that, based on successful text and speech detection (i.e. recognition), computers can also interpret the meaning of words, spoken and written, and take action.

 Text interpretation enables equally powerful applications.
-The detection of emotion or sentiment from the text, means that large masses of text can be automatically analyzed to reveal what people in social media think about brands, products or presidential candidates.
+The detection of emotion or sentiment from the text means that large masses of text can be automatically analyzed to reveal what people in social media think about brands, products or presidential candidates.
 For instance, Google Translate just recently witnessed significant quality improvements by switching to an ML approach to translations.

 Amazon Echo Dot is surfacing as one of the best-selling speech-recognition-driven appliances of early 2017.
 Picture: Amazon